The realization space of an unstable coalgebra: Cosimplicial spaces

 For the final claim, consider a pullback square

 where $f$ is a quasi-\mc{G}-cofree Reedy fibration.
 Then there are \mc{G}-injective objects $(G_s)_{s \geq 0}$ and diagrams

-where the two front squares and the back square are pullbacks (by definition of $Q^\bu$).
+where the two front squares and the back square are pullbacks by the definition of $Q^\bu$.
 The map $\cosk_s(f) \to \cosk_{s-1}(f)$ is a Reedy fibration, which shows that the back square is a Reedy homotopy pullback.
 Since the front square is also a Reedy homotopy pullback, it follows that the top square is again a Reedy homotopy pullback.
-This justifies why the top left map is a Reedy equivalence.
-Applying $H_*$ yields the required result. \end{proof}
+This implies that the top left map is a Reedy equivalence.
+Applying the homology functor $H_*$, these Reedy equivalences become isomorphisms in $c \CA^{\mc{E}}$.
+Then the result follows from Lemma \ref{G-cofree to H-cofree}. \end{proof}

 \begin{proposition} The homology functor $H_* \co c\mc{S}^{\mc{G}} \to c\CA^{\mc{E}}$ preserves homotopy pullbacks. \end{proposition}